ningpengtao-coder/gitlab-foss/doc/administration/repository_storage_paths.md

 files and add the full paths of the alternative repository storage paths.
 In the example below, we add two more mountpoints that are named `nfs` and `cephfs` respectively.

+NOTE: **Note:** This example uses NFS and CephFS.
+We do not recommend using EFS for storage as it may impact GitLab's performance.
+See the [relevant documentation](./high_availability/nfs.md#avoid-using-awss-elastic-file-system-efs) for more details.

 **For installations from source**